DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 * You can specify in PKL_eD.ini which tray menu item is the default (i.e., activated by double-clicking the tray icon)
 * In the OS deadkey table ([DeadKeysFromLocID] in PKL_Tables.ini) a -2 entry means no dead keys and RAlt may be used as AltGr (altGrEqualsAltCtrl).
 * Base layout: Specify in DreymaR_layout.ini a basis file (layout section only).
 Just need to list changes in layout.ini now.
 Nice for variants.
+* Removed MenuIcons and HashTables code, replacing them with AHK v1.1+ native code.

 TODO:
 -----

+* Allow path pseudovariables like $layout in DreymaR_layout.ini?

+* Make it so Ralt (SC138 without LCtrl) will be AltGr in layouts with state 7-8.

 * Add to unmapped dead key functionality
 	- Specify release for unmapped sequences.
 Today's practice of leaving an accent then the next character is often bad.